solstice333/Glift/README.md

 - update tests WRT side outlines
 - detect curves, maybe by processing angles or segment length, to filter excess side outlines
+- also look into curve detection by processing the pre-flattened control points
+- keep any eye for why scaling causes 72 to not be 72.
+It's speculated that Typography causes this when flattening points
 - cmd line arg for reducing number of triangles in mesh